mwszekely/preact-prop-helpers/README.md

 |---------|----|-----------|----------|
 |props|HTML props|Spread these props onto the HTML element that will use this logic.|-|

-By default, this implements a focus trap using the
+By default, this implements a focus trap using the Blocking Elements...uh...[proposal](https://github.com/whatwg/html/issues/897)?
+Not that it really looks like it's going anywhere, but until something better comes along, [the polyfill](#https://github.com/PolymerLabs/blocking-elements) has been working pretty great.

 <hr />